It can boost a wireless signal, be an access point, extend WiFi, or add WiFi to non-wireless devices.

 The range will depend on distance, how thick the walls are, other wireless signals, and so on.

-To get a very long-range signal an Ethernet cable can be connected and the run to the unit which broadcast a WiFi signal.
+To get a very long-range signal, an Ethernet cable can be connected and run to the unit, which broadcasts a WiFi signal.

 This is a good option when boosting the router signal is not enough.

 For example, a detached garage that is far away from a home can have an Ethernet cable run to the router and attached to the BrosTrend AC1200 which will act as an access point.

 BrosTrend AC1200 Ethernet to WiFi Mode